dhowl1/nyc-taxi-fare-prediction/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - NYC Taxi & Limousine Commission for the dataset
-- Uber and Lyft for providing real-world pricing data